Jobanpreet06/Daily_report/README.md

 Suffix: Refers to the host portion of the IP address — the bits left over after the prefix that identify the device.

-*In clasful addressing, address space is divided into 5 classes: A, B, C, D, E. Each occupies some part of address space.
+*In clasful addressing, address space is divided into 5 classes: A, B, C, D, E. Each occupies some part of address space.*

 ![alt text](ip.jpg)

-**Subnetting**
+**SUBNETTING**

 Subnetting is the process of dividing a larger IP network into smaller, more manageable subnetworks (subnets).